Now That You’ve Put A Ring On It, What Next?

 About IdeaSmithIdeaSmith is the digital doppelganger of Ramya Pandyan (intrepid train-traveller and frequent spouter of post-midnight rhymes and rants).
 As IdeaSmith she battles obscurity and slays boredom with her stories about men, books, digitalia and Mumbai.
 She performs live and also blogs, tweets, Instagrams, Facebooks, +G’s, Youtubes and Goodreads all as IdeaSmith.
 Ramya is a blogger, digital storyteller and spoken word performer.
 She also runs a forum for aspiring writers called Alphabet Sambar.
 Tweet-bomb her at @ideasmithy.

-Posted on April 6, 2012, in Flying solo, Relationships, Survival Guide, Times, they are a-changing, Unholy Matrimony and tagged Comittmentphobic, Diamond, Engagement ring, Mr.Everyday, Women's cold feet.
+Posted on April 6, 2012, in Flying solo, Relationships, Survival Guide, Times, they are a-changing, Unholy Matrimony and tagged A-List, Comittmentphobic, Diamond, Engagement ring, Mr.Everyday, Women's cold feet.
 Bookmark the permalink.
 4 Comments.